 2. fantasy skybox – If you are looking for something different

 If you are looking for hand drawn skyboxes, then fantasy skybox is a must have asset.
 It contains around 100 hand drawn skyboxes.
 This asset should fit into all types of games.
 This asset is being constantly updated by the author.
 One small drawback is it doesn’t have the 6 sided textures, so you cannot mix up things as you can do with the allsky asset.
 Fantasy skybox also has a free version with limited skyboxes, you can check that out too.

 Step 1: Texture for Night skybox

-Make sure the wrap mode is selected to Clamp.
-If you are planning to use your own photos, make sure to crop them into square shape before adding to Unity.
+Make sure the wrap mode is selected to Clamp and crop your photos into square shape before adding to Unity.

 Step 2: making a skybox material

 Make a new material in Unity using the steps shown in the picture below.

 Your Night skybox is ready to be used.
 To add it to your scene, follow the steps below

 - Drag and drop your new material to skybox material.